What our Plant and Animal Cells lesson plan includes

 Cytoplasm is a jelly-like fluid that fills the cell, which suspends the other organelles within the cell.
 Located outside of the nucleus, the cytoplasm is where most chemical processes take place.
 Enzymes control these processes.
 The cell membrane is a thin layer of protein and fat that surrounds the cell.
 It controls the movement of various substances in and out of the cell.
 It allows some substances to come in, but it blocks others from entry.

 Both animal and plant cells contain mitochondria as well.
 These spherical or rod-shaped organelles have a double membrane.
 Mitochondria convert the energy stored in glucose into ATP.
 It converts food into energy and actually contains a small amount of DNA.
 Active cells contain more mitochondria.
 For this reason, plant cells have less of this organelle.

 Ribosomes are small organelles made of RNA.
 They generate protein and amino acids.
-Some float freely while other attach to other parts of the cell.
-And vacuoles are sacs that serve as storage units.
+Some float freely while others attach to other parts of the cell.
+Vacuoles are sacs that serve as storage units.
 They are very tiny in animal cells.
 They carry substances out of the cell or remove undesirable substances.
 Plant cells have a single large vacuole that stores food, water, waste, and other materials.
 These help keep the plant cell rigid and maintain water balance.
-Students will learn that when a plant wilts, it is because its cells’ vacuoles have no water.
+Students will learn that when a plant wilts, it is because its cell’s vacuoles have no water.